15. Provisions and Contingent Liabilities

 e.
 To frame/review Compensation Policy towards ensuring effective alignment between remuneration and risk.
 Directors and Senior Management Personnel shall be part of the Compensation Policy.

 f.
-To also review and recommend to the board, all remuneration, in whatever form, payable to Directors & senior management.
+To review and recommend to the board, all remuneration, in whatever form, payable to Directors & senior management.

 g.
 To formulate the criteria for variable pay and fix the thresholds for applying malus & clawback on the grant of variable pay payable to MD & CEO/ WTD.